EU Approves Fifth Jab As WHO Urges Greater Effort To End Pandemic - UrduPoint

 It is the fifth vaccine approved in the bloc after shots from Pfizer, Moderna, AstraZeneca and Johnson & Johnson, and the EU has already signed a deal to buy up to 200 million doses of the two-shot Novavax vaccine.

 "At a time where the Omicron variant is rapidly spreading...
-I am particularly pleased with today's authorisation of the Novavax vaccine," EU chief Ursula von der Leyen said in a statement.
+I am particularly pleased with today's authorisation of the Novavax vaccine," von der Leyen said in a statement.

 - WEF off - As the pandemic gathers pace, weary populations are faced once again with new rounds of restrictions and cancellations of big events.